aalaap/jqExpire/README.md

 $(element).jqExpire(time);
 ```

 ...where `element` is any valid jQuery selector or an array of ids/selectors.
-All matched elements will be expired at the end of the specified `time`.
+All matched elements will be expired if the time has passed `time`.

 For more granular control, you may specify an array of element selectors along with individual expiry dates: